nazmulidris/ts-scratch/react-app/README.md

 }
 ```

+Here are some notes on the code to understand what is happening here and how to think about state in
+a functional component, and how that maps to React's memory model.

+1. With classes, it was easier to understand React's memory model, because a stateful class
+   component has a constructor, which then allocates the state up front.
+   `ReactDOM.render(virtualDom, actualDom)` actually takes the `JSX.Element` that this class
+   component represents, and mounts and renders it.
+Then there are subsequent re-renders which is
+   where state actually comes into play.
+In hooks, this part is a little bit confusing, since there
+   is no constructor.
+Here's one way to think about it.

+   1. The first time the functional component is rendered (after being mounted), React will allocate
+      any state variables that are declared via calls to `useState()`.
+This is stored in memory by
+      React and the initial value is the argument passed to `useState(initialValue)`.
+   2. This is also why React cares that these calls should not be wrapped in conditional logic or
+      loops, because it relies on the lexical order in which these `useState()` calls are declared
+      to do internal bookkeeping to figure out what the values of each stateful variable is (in its
+      [internal memory model][h-1]).
+   3. When the setter returned by `useState<T>(initialValue:T)` which is of type
+      `Dispatch<SetStateAction<T>>`, is called w/ a new value, it will trigger a re-render.
+A
+      function can also be passed to `useState<T>(initialValue:(T)=>T)` which will compute the
+      subsequent value based on the previous state's value.
+When a re-render is triggered then the
+      new value of this state will be used to generate the UI.

-> Note that when stateful logic is reused, the state of each component is completely independent.
+2. Note that when stateful logic is reused, the state of each component is completely independent.
-> Hooks are a way to reuse stateful logic, not state itself.
+   Hooks are a way to reuse stateful logic, not state itself.
 In fact, each call to a Hook has a
-> completely isolated state — so you can even use the same custom Hook twice in one component.
+   completely isolated state — so you can even use the same custom Hook twice in one component.

->
-> Custom Hooks are more of a convention than a feature.
+3. Custom Hooks are more of a convention than a feature.
 If a function’s name starts with ”use” and
-> it calls other Hooks, we say it is a custom Hook.
-The useSomething naming convention is how our
+   it calls other Hooks, we say it is a custom Hook.
+The "useSomething" naming convention is how the
-> linter plugin is able to find bugs in the code using Hooks.
+   linter plugin is able to find bugs in the code using Hooks.

 #### useState